MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 An Access Point Name (APN) defines network paths for cellular data connectivity.
 Typically, you define just one APN for a device in collaboration with a mobile operator, but you can define multiple APNs if your company uses multiple mobile operators.
 An APN provides a private connection to the corporate network that is unavailable to other companies on the mobile operator network.
 You can define and deploy APN profiles in MDM systems that configure cellular data connectivity for Windows 10 Mobile.
 Devices running Windows 10 Mobile can have only one APN profile.
-The following lists the MDM settings that Windows 10 Mobile supports for APN profiles.
+The following lists the MDM settings that Windows 10 Mobile supports for APN profiles:

 -   **APN name** The APN name
 -   *IP connection type* The IP connection type; set to one of the following values: